preemptive/r8-docs/README.md

 <a name="enabling"></a>
 ## Enabling R8

-You can enable R8 in your Android project for a build type by using the `minifyEnabled` setting in your application's or library's Gradle buildscript:
+You can enable R8 in your Android project for a build type by using the `minifyEnabled` setting in your application's or library's Gradle build script:

 ```gradle
 android {